JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 ```
 </div>

-This is the JS code generated for the `main` function.
-You can see that it declares a function and assigns it to a variable named `ConsoleOutput` (the module name).
+This is the JS code generated for the Kotlin code above (the `main` function).
+You can see that it declares a function and assigns it to a variable named `ConsoleOutput`, which is the module name.

 Next, it defines the variable `println` that refers to the `kotlin.io.println` function from the passed in parameter `Kotlin`.